 The Real Deal

-Clermont-Tonnerre not only directed The Mustang, but she also co-wrote it.
+Clermont-Tonnerre not only directed The Mustang movie, but she also co-wrote it.
 Inspired by research she’d done when making a short film called Rabbit (2014) about a pet therapy program in a women’s prison, Clermont-Tonnerre was drawn to the idea of a film about prisoners working with wild horses.

 A big part of that authenticity meant having equine actors in the movie that would behave like real Mustangs.
 Three different horses were cast in the crucial role of Marquis, with a 12-year-old Lusitano gelding named Luke getting the majority of the screen time.